CityOfPhiladelphia/contracts/professional-services/faq/index.md

 ###I’m interested in viewing the contract documents for one of the contracts found on this site.
 How can I obtain that information?

 If you would like to request a copy of any of the contracts found on this site or any other contract, please submit a Right to Know request to obtain that information.
 You may contact the Right to Know Officer in the contracting department to obtain the requested information.
-More information on how to submit a Right to Know request [can be found here(pdf)](http://www.phila.gov/privacy/pdfs/FinalCityOpenRecords.pdf).
+More information on how to submit a Right to Know request [can be found here](http://www.phila.gov/privacy/pdfs/FinalCityOpenRecords.pdf).

 ###Where can I find more information on the contracting opportunities that resulted in the contracts included on this site?

 On the [eContract Philly website](https://secure.phila.gov/eContract/), you can search and apply for Professional Services contract opportunities, including the ability to view the Request for Proposals for open contract opportunities.
 You can also find information on who the City intends to enter into contracts, including the reasons for selecting particular Applicants, view the disclosure forms submitted by Applicants, view renewal certifications and some information about contract amendments, and view other public reports on contract activity.
-If you are unable to find what you are looking for on the site, please contact the eContract Philly helpline at [econtractphilly@phila.gov](econtractphilly@phila.gov) or 215-686-4914.
+If you are unable to find what you are looking for on the site, please contact the eContract Philly helpline at <a href="mailto:econtractphilly@phila.gov">econtractphilly@phila.gov</a> or 215-686-4914.

 ###What do all the acronyms and abbreviations mean?